Why do an accessible performance or offer a specialized performance?

 Relaxed Performance Producing Resources:

-Access Activators: Access Activators describes all information about doing a relaxed performance, and provide additional resources that exist within the community.
+Access Activators: Access Activators describes all information about doing a relaxed performance and provides additional resources that exist within the community.

 Deaf Artists and Theatres Toolkit: an initiative by Cahoots Theatre to include Deaf artists and programming considerations through all aspects of production from initial production meetings to stage.